AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 **moonpiebot** [*OPTION*]

 # DESCRIPTION
-**moonpiebot** will start a Twitch connected bot with information provided by either environment variables, a *.env* file in the same directory or given a *--config-dir* a *.env* file in that directory.
+**moonpiebot** will start a Twitch connected bot with information provided by either environment variables, a *.env* file in the same directory or given a *----config-dir* a *.env* file in that directory.

 # OPTIONS
 **----help**